Christina is a transpersonal, somatic, and systems psychotherapist who works at the intersection of mystery, social justice, and empowerment.

 She is a graduate of the Psychedelic Therapy and Research certificate program at the California Institute of Integral Studies in San Francisco, California; and is a founding partner of Temenos Center for Integrative Psychotherapy which offers ketamine-assisted psychotherapy and is preparing to become one of the first MDMA Expanded Access sites in the United States.

-Christina also has decades of experience working with the dying and their loved ones, and a fierce commitment to working with the underserved, marginalized and disenfranchised in her community.
-She currently facilitates restorative justice circles with men serving life in prison at San Quentin.
+Christina has a fierce commitment to working with the underserved, marginalized and disenfranchised in her community.
+She currently facilitates restorative justice circles with men serving life in prison at San Quentin, and with the formerly incarcerated in San Francisco, California.

 More information about her professional work can be found at www.christinaingenito.com